lenzbelzner/llm-software-engineering/README.md

-# Exploring LLMs for Software Engineering
+# Exploring Large Language Models for Software Engineering

-Example output of exploring large language models for software engineering.
+Software Engineering (SE) has traditionally been a highly manual, human-driven process that involves a range of activities from requirement gathering and analysis, to system design, implementation, and testing.
+Recent advances in artificial intelligence (AI) have led to the development of powerful natural language processing models such as OpenAI's GPT, known as large language models (LLMs).
+These LLMs have opened a wide array of applications in various domains, including application in software engineering processes.

+Here I want to explore potential benefits and challenges associated with the adoption of LLMs in software engineering, with a particular focus on requirements engineering, system design, code and test generation, and code quality reviews.

 ## System Design: Epics and Stories Creation